Kong/kongponents/docs/components/tooltip.md

 </KTooltip>
 ```

-### positionFixed

-Use fixed positioning of the popover to avoid content being clipped by parental boundaries - defaults to `true`.
-See [KPop docs](/components/popover#positionfixed) for more information.

 ### maxWidth

 You can set the maximum width of the tooltip container with the `maxWidth` property. `maxWidth` defaults to `auto`.